 Complementary therapies may help to relieve some of the symptoms and side effects of cancer and cancer treatment, as well as improve a person’s overall sense of well-being.
 Integrative therapy is the combined use of proven, traditional medical treatments and complementary therapy.

 Massage therapy is a method of relieving stress and anxiety during cancer treatment.
 According to American Cancer Society studies, it decreases stress, anxiety, depression, pain, fatigue, stiffness, and reduce headaches and back aches.
 Massage can also temporarily provide feelings of well-being and relaxation.
 The Cheyenne Regional Cancer Center has a certified oncology massage therapist who is trained specifically to work with cancer patients.
 Before your massage, your oncologist will be asked to sign a release form that informs the massage therapist of any problem areas to avoid during the massage.
 It is our goal to help you minimize tension and stress during your cancer treatment.
-Massage appointments for our patients can be made though the Cancer Resource Center, by calling (307) 432-3638 or 1 (877) 286-0907.
+Massage appointments for our patients can be made through the Cancer Resource Center, by calling (307) 432-3638.

-Cancer patients can significantly benefit from positive interactions with therapy animals during treatment.
-The diagnosis and treatment of cancer can often cause stress and depression for patients.
+Cancer patients can benefit from therapy animal visits.
 Time spent with therapy animals can help to boost emotional and physical well-being by reducing stress, promoting healing, lowering blood pressure and lifting moods.
-Pet therapy also offers psychological benefits by promoting an emotional connection and reducing feelings of loneliness or isolation.
-Pets also encourage social interaction among the patients and families around them, which often leads to a more interactive social environment.
+In as little as five minutes of time spent with a therapy dog, patients notice decreased fatigue, psychological distress and pain.
 Cheyenne Regional Cancer Center has therapy dogs that are registered with Therapy Dogs, Inc. They visit the Center at various times throughout the week and patients are encouraged to interact with them if they wish.
 The pets are washed and brushed prior to each visit, and are eager to share their special kind of caring with our patients!

 Support groups offer cancer patients the opportunity to share personal stories, support other group participants, ask questions and share the emotions that come up during the cancer journey.